Cwmbran Celtic F.C.

-The first team plays in the Cymru South and the Reserve Team plays in the Welsh Football League Reserve Division (East).

-The team plays at Celtic Park in Cwmbran.
+The first team plays in the Cymru South at Celtic Park in Cwmbran.

 History

 Cwmbran Celtic formed in 1925 as CYMS (Catholic Young Men's Society).
 Initially the club played in the Newport & District League, winning the Division 2 Section A title in 1925–26.
 Between 1930 and 1939 the club played in the Gwent Church League.
 After the war Celtic were back in the Newport & District League, winning the Premier Division title in 1950–51.
 A few years later the seniors disbanded and only junior sides were run, however in the early 1960s the club was reformed under the new name of Cwmbran Catholics.
 In 1972 they were renamed as Cwmbran Celtic.
 In season 1972–73 Celtic won the Gwent Amateur Cup and were runners-up in the Gwent Premier League.

 In 1979 the club bought its own premises at Oak Street, Old Cwmbran which is the club's present headquarters.
 The club's ground was in Cwmbran Park but over the seasons the drainage deteriorated and the club sought and was granted the use of the grounds outside Cwmbran Stadium which were shared with Cwmbran Cricket club.
 The cricket club later moved to Caerleon and Celtic were granted the lease.

 Cwmbran Celtic played in the Gwent County League throughout the 1980s and 1990s and after gaining promotion as champions of Division 2 in 1986–87 they were comfortably placed in the First Division for the next dozen or so seasons.
 The side gained successive promotions from the 3rd to the 1st division between 1999 and 2001 and in season 1999–00 they won the Gwent County league cup.